uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 - Press the space bar, and then hover over the perspective panel and press it again to go back into perspective view.

-- Check that your pear looks OK, if not you can undo by pressing **ctrl/cmd + z** a few times and redo the last few steps making sure you scale evenly.
+- Check that your pear looks OK, if not you can undo by pressing **ctrl + z** a few times and redo the last few steps making sure you scale evenly.

 ### Add extra detail